monfaredman/Irdnl/frontend/INTEGRATION_SUMMARY.md

 ## ✅ Implementation Complete

-Both Persian font integration and TMDB API gateway have been successfully implemented in PersiaPlay.
+Both Persian font integration and TMDB API gateway have been successfully implemented in irdnl.

 ---